Quantum representation of finite groups: Preliminary

 \begin{definition}{Effective quantum group}

 The effective quantum group is the quotient $U\left(d\right)/U\left(1\right)$, the projective unitary group $\mathbb{P}U\left(d\right)$. \end{definition}

 A pure quantum state can be described by a normalized $d$-dimensional complex vector $\mathbf{v}$.
-Then $H_d$ is the hypersphere $\mathbb{S}^{2d-1}$, where each point of this hypersphere describes a quantum state, which is not unique since multiple points can describe the same state.
-And the unitary action $\alpha$ is the differentiable action of the compact Lie group $U\left(d\right)$ on the smooth manifold $\mathbb{S}^{2d-1}$.
+Then $H_d$ is the hypersphere $\mathbb{S}^{2d-1}$, where each point of this hypersphere describes a quantum state, which is not unique because multiple points can describe the same state.
+Unitary action $\alpha$ is the differentiable action of the compact Lie group $U\left(d\right)$ on the smooth manifold $\mathbb{S}^{2d-1}$.
 For an element $M_d \in U\left(d\right)$ and a vector $\mathbf{v}$, where the component of $\mathbf{v}$ describes a point located on $\mathbb{S}^{2d-1}$, $\alpha$ is the matrix multiplication $M_d \cdot \mathbf{v} \mapsto \mathbf{v}$.
 This action is transitive because we can always find a unitary matrix that transfers one quantum state to another.
-But the action is not free since if a unitary transfers a quantum state to itself, it does not imply this unitary is the identity.
+However, the action is not free because if a unitary transfers a quantum state to itself, it does not imply this unitary is the identity.

 \begin{theorem}{Quantum state manifold}